 Currently, DigitalOcean doesn’t have a domain registration feature.
 So you need to buy the domain outside and point the nameservers towards DigitalOcean’s NS for managing the DNS setting within DO.

-I prefer using Google Domains as this being one of the most reliable and authenticated domain name registrars.
-Steps for registering is pretty much simple and almost correlated with any registrar site.
+I prefer using Google Domains as this is one of the most reliable and authenticated domain name registrars.
+The registration steps are pretty simple and almost correlated with any registrar site.

-- Visit your Domains section, and your domain will be available in the portal
+6. Visit your Domains section, and your domain will be available in the portal.

 How to Add Domain Name in DigitalOcean?

-Once the domain name is available in your registrar’s dashboard, all you need is to point the Name Server towards DigitalOcean to manage the domain name from the DigitalOcean dashboard.
+Once the domain name is available in your registrar’s dashboard, you need to point the Name Server towards DigitalOcean to manage the domain name from the DigitalOcean dashboard.

 Visit your registrar domain name settings and modify the Name Server(NS) to point towards DigitalOcean nameserver with below values:

-It may take a while for the DNS changes to reflect into your account.
+The DNS changes may take a while to reflect into your account.
 Meanwhile, we can proceed with further setup.

-After we added the NS to point towards DO, we will be attaching the domain name to the droplet.
+After adding the NS to point towards DO, we will attach the domain name to the droplet.
 Hence, it would be easier for us to remember the domain name instead of a server IP address.

 Follow these steps to add the domain name in DigitalOcean networking:

-Your domain name is now successfully added and you’ve in the Domain Name Server (DNS) settings page.
+Your domain name is now successfully added, and you’ve on the Domain Name Server (DNS) settings page.

 Setup DNS settings in DigitalOcean

-Once you’re in Domain Name Server settings page, you have got the options to add different types of records like A, AAA, CNAME, MX, TXT, SRV, NS.
-Managing the DNS records in DigitalOcean is simple and you can also verify whether the changes be reflecting in the Zone file (at the bottom of the same page).
+Once you’re on the Domain Name Server settings page, you can add different types of records like A, AAA, CNAME, MX, TXT, SRV, and NS.
+Managing the DNS records in DigitalOcean is simple, and you can also verify whether the changes be reflecting in the Zone file (at the bottom of the same page).

 Here are a few DNS settings that I think you should consider adding:

-If you’re looking for setting up your business, then consider signing up G Suite with 20% discount code and add the following records:
+If you’re looking to set up your business, then consider signing up for Google WorkSpace with a 20% discount code and add the following records:

-Alternatively, you can also just hit on the button [Add Gmail MX Record] to automatically add these into DNS settings.
+Alternatively, you can just hit the button [Add Gmail MX Record] to automatically add these into DNS settings.

 Login into Droplet and Setup a LEMP Stack